Design your impact

 The project will achieve its outcome when the target group shows an independent and structural change in the way they work, their attitude or their behavior.
 Projects should support this change by creating tangible outputs that can be put to use by the target group.
 In other words, all the outputs together must lead to the expected impact.

-Going back to our project, the outputs created consist of two guidebooks (a workbook with activities and a handbook with the methodology used by each organization) tailor-made for adult educators, and an interactive online platform (the one you are reading right now).
+Going back to our project, the outputs created consist of two guidebooks (a workbook with activities and a handbook with the methodology used us) tailor-made for adult educators, and an interactive online platform (the one you are reading right now).
 Each one of these outputs contributes to the outcome of the project.

-Finally, the online platform offers an innovative integration of formal and non-formal approaches so that educators can learn how to change the context of learning activities, as well as a wide spectrum of materials.
+Finally, the online platform offers an innovative integration of formal and non-formal approaches so that educators can learn how to change the context of their learning activities while using a wide spectrum of materials.
 This database brings visibility to the project and will keep being maintained and updated after the lifetime of the project.
 Moreover, it is a space for adult educators to get inspired, to become active in developing further tools and methodologies and to develop their competences.

 However, creating high-quality outputs requires a lot of coordination and communication between everyone involved in the project.
-To have a clearer idea of what the group would like to create in this stage, the following questions can be reflected upon:
+To have a clearer idea of what the group would like to create at this stage, the following questions might be useful: